jamesfmackenzie/jamesfmackenzie.github.io/_posts/2017-01-02-raspberry-pi-headless-rasbian-install.md

 ### Step 1.
 Download Raspbian image

-Head on over <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">here</a> to grab a copy of the Rasbian image.
+Head on over <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank">here</a> to grab a copy of the Raspbian image.
 The "Lite" version will do.

 ![Download Rasbian](/img/posts/2017-01-02 17_28_22-Download Raspbian for Raspberry Pi.png)